RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/introduction/code_and_data.md

       1. Read the enriched CVE data from data_out/CVSSData_enriched.csv.gz
       2. Read the data from CISA KEV alert reports in ./data_in/cisa_kev/
       3. Plot CISA KEV datasets showing EPSS, CVSS by source of the exploitability
-      4. Write data_out/cisa_kev/csa/csa.csv.gz which is the CISA KEV CysberSecurity Alerts (CSA) subset with EPSS and other data
+      4. Write data_out/cisa_kev/csa/csa.csv.gz which is the CISA KEV CyberSecurity Alerts (CSA) subset with EPSS and other data
 3. [qualys.ipynb](https://github.com/RiskBasedPrioritization/RiskBasedPrioritizationAnalysis/qualys.ipynb)
        1. Read the enriched CVE data from data_out/CVSSData_enriched.csv.gz
        2. Read the data from ./data_in/qualys